VVolkov833/git-branch-follow/README.md

 # Git Follow Branch

 **GitHub Integration for WordPress:** Enhance your custom WordPress plugins or themes development experience by seamlessly integrating with GitHub.
-This plugin checks for new commits, allowing you to effortlessly update your website with the latest changes.
+This plugin tracks the new commits, allowing you to update your website with the latest changes.

 ## Features

 * Checks for updates every 12 hours or by click
-* Auto updates off/on/force
+* Auto updates off/on/force/webhook
 * Works with public and private repositories
 * Pure PHP, good for cheap or shared hosting
 * Doesn't depend on the WP native updating processes